 It emerged from volunteers who displayed commitment and passion for the project.

 Community developers were important during 2017.
 They added important tools, like:

 - NodeJS, ZenChat and Zen Android wallet by Kendricktan

 - They were also able to identify and fix issues with the mining pool software thanks to Hellcatz.

 Cobalt is a secure and easy-to-use web extension wallet for the Horizen cross-chain ecosystem.
 Trustworthy, reliable and built to easily manage your assets.

 January 2018 marks an important date for ZenCash, now Horizen.
 The leadership team formalized for the first time during the IOHK conference in Lisbon, Portugal.

-Rob, Rosario, Rowan (Director of Business Development), Gustavo (User Experience Director) and Alberto (Director of R&D) gathered in the Airbnb they rented as a temporary office.
+Rob, Rosario, Rowan (Director of Business Development), Gustavo (User Experience Director) and Alberto (Former Director of R&D) gathered in the Airbnb they rented as a temporary office.

 They discussed and evaluated the performance of the volunteers who received stipends.
 They selected the most active and highest performing volunteers and offered them positions within the team.